grantslatton/JustParse/README.md

 ##### Similarities to `Parsec`
 * Allows for parsing arbitrary Streams
 * Makes extensive use of combinators
+* Returns relatively verbose errors
+* Allows for custom renaming of parsers

 ##### Similarities to `attoparsec`
 * Allows for return partial results